mattianeroni/server-side-algorithms-doc/README.md

   <h1 align="center">Server Side Algorithms</h1>

   <p align="justify">
     Server Side Algorithms (SSA) is a platform with the objective to cover the gap between applications developers and scientists.
-Through a standard API described in our documentation (a link will be available soon), the registered developers are allowed to send HTTP requests to our server by requiring the execution of a specific algorithm on the provided data.
+Through a standard API described in our <a href="https://server-side-algorithms.herokuapp.com/">Documentation</a>, the registered developers are allowed to send HTTP requests to our server by requiring the execution of a specific algorithm on the provided data.
 These requests will be processed in real time and there is no limit to the number of requests a registered user can make.
   </p>

   <a href="https://github.com/mattianeroni/server-side-algorithms-doc">